-Toward that end, Dyson has begun to spend 2.5 billion pounds ($3.1 billion) on cutting-edge batteries, robotics and other future technologies.
+Toward that end, Dyson has begun spending a planned 2.5 billion pounds on cutting-edge batteries, robotics and other futuristic technologies.
 Its product development spending, part of its R&D budget, in fiscal 2016 hit 236 million pounds, more than double that of 2013.

-To reach its new-products goal, Dyson will need to attract a lot of Asian engineering talent.
-In February, it officially opened the Singapore Technology Center at a cost of 330 million pounds.
-The city-state has been an important hub for the company since 2012 -- it is the only place that makes the motors which are at the heart of Dyson products.
-With the opening of the center, Singapore will play an even more significant role in Dyson's expansion.
+To reach its new products goal, Dyson will also need to attract a lot of Asian engineering talent.
+In February, it officially opened the Singapore Technology Centre at a cost of 330 million pounds.
+The city-state has been an important hub for the company since 2012 -- it is the only place that makes the motors that are at the heart of Dyson products.
+With the opening of the center, Singapore will play an even more significant role in the company's expansion.

 Dyson wants to hire 200 more software engineers for the center within the next 18 months.
 "Software is propelling hardware companies at a faster rate than software is propelling software companies," James Dyson said.
 "The power comes from the two working together."

-R&D is the engine that powers Dyson.
+BEYOND BRITAIN R&D is the engine that powers Dyson.
 The company now employs 3,500 engineers and scientists around the world.
-By 2020, it aims to have hired another 3,000.
-It still does most of its R&D in the U.K. The projects it most wants to keep under wraps are carried out behind closed doors at its headquarters campus.
+By 2020, it aims to have hired an additional 3,000.
+It still does most of its R&D in the U.K, and the projects it most wants to keep under wraps are carried out behind closed doors at its headquarters campus.

 Last September, Dyson completed a 250 million pound expansion to that campus.
 In addition, the company has acquired 517 acres to build another technology park in nearby Hullavington that will increase its U.K. footprint tenfold.

-Still, Dyson's growth plans are greater than what England can handle.
-The U.K. has a serious dearth of skilled engineers.
-"Britain will need an extra 640,000 engineers by 2020, which is limiting Dyson's ability to meet its ambitious recruitment needs," the company said in its press release in February.
+Still, Dyson's growth plans are greater than what England can handle given the U.K.'s dearth of skilled engineers.
+"Britain will need an extra 640,000 engineers by 2020, which is limiting Dyson's ability to meet its ambitious recruitment needs," the company said in a press release in February.
 James Dyson is even setting up a university to educate and train young engineers.
 But schooling takes time.

 This is why Singapore is important.
-It can attract talent from across Asia and beyond.
-Research and collaboration flourish in the city-state.
+It can attract talent from across Asia and beyond, and research and collaboration flourish in the city-state.
 The National University of Singapore and Blk 71, a well-known startup community where young and aspiring engineers gather, are located near Dyson's new tech center.

 "Singapore will work in collaboration with the company's U.K. research team in areas like artificial intelligence, machine learning and robotics," James Dyson told reporters in the city-state.